 Andrew is the community liaison for the medical programme, born and raised in Livingstone, Zambia.
 He is a home-based caregiver in three local villages - Linda, Ngwenya and Mulala.
 Having grown up in the community of Linda and witnessing the ongoing challenges they face, he particularly enjoys improving the access to basic healthcare here.
 As well as benefiting his local people, Andrew also loves learning from the volunteers and gaining knowledge on medical issues from an international perspective.
 One of his proudest moments is completing a First Aid Course to increase his medical knowledge and directly empower those around him.

 Home Based Care

-Health and Nutrition Community Education
+Healthcare and Nutrition Education

 Afternoon Community Projects

 Volunteers will spend the afternoons helping the local community through various afternoon programmes.
 They will rotate between the following:

 Assist in the maths club for Grade 5 and 6 students.
 Follow existing plans and deliver lessons.
 Lead the class or work one to one

 Help communities set up sustainable farming programmes and provide assistance in preparing the land, planting, watering, weeding and harvesting.